-- Understand the principles behind developing productivity standards in multiple settings - Determine how to "read" sample budgets of various types - Identify how to effectively communicate with the business professionals within their organization
+- Understand the principles behind developing productivity standards in multiple settings - Determine how to "read" sample budgets of various types - Identify how to effectively communicate with the business professionals within their organization and Premier of Posters, Presentation of the Ida M. Cannon Award, and the Kermit B. Nash Lecture delivered by Van Brooks, "The Power of Why".

-1:00 - 4:00 PM (By invitation only) 5:00 - 6:00 PM Membership Meeting & First Time Attendee Welcome 6:00 - 8:00 PM Welcome Reception with Exhibitors and Premier of Posters, Presentation of the Ida M. Cannon Award, and the
+1:00 - 4:00 PM Chapter Presidents' Meeting (By invitation only) 5:00 - 6:00 PM Membership Meeting & First Time Attendee Welcome 6:00 - 8:00 PM Welcome Reception with Exhibitors and Premier of Posters, Presentation